Soil Restoration Course

 course duration

-course presenter
+course presenter bio

-Dr. Sandra Tuszynska is an agricultural scientist, a soil microbiologist and mycologist (a fungi enthusiast) who provides education and consultation on enhancing microbial soil ecosystem processes and feels passionate about science communication.
+Sandra Tuszynska (PhD) is an agricultural scientist, a soil microbiologist and mycologist (a fungi enthusiast) who provides education and consultation on enhancing microbial soil ecosystem processes and feels passionate about science communication.
 Her goal is to inspire and work with land managers to restore soil microbial diversity, ensuring carbon sequestration, food security, biodiversity conservation and pollution remediation.

 Sandra is also a popular public speaker and science communicator who delivers community education and citizen science engagements to restore and document biodiversity in natural ecosystems.
 She wants to share the education she has gained to support those who wish to work with nature in creating a healthy and abundant future for generations to come.